-The first line introduces the reader to a scene marked by pale moonlight.
+The first line introduces the reader to a scene marked by the pale moonlight.
 This is expanded on when they add an important detail—the scent of wisteria.
 This is the most important element of the poem.
 And it is enhanced by the fact that it’s drifting in from far away.
-This adds a wistful and nostalgic quality to the poem, suggesting that the speaker is imagining a different place and time.
+This adds a wistful and nostalgic quality to the poem, suggesting that the speaker imagines a different place and time.

 Structure and Form

-‘In the moonlight’ by Yosa Buson is a three-line haiku that, in its original Japanese form, followed a syllabic pattern of 5-7-5, with the first line containing five syllables, the second: seven, the third five again.
+‘In the moonlight’ by Yosa Buson is a three-line haiku that, in its original Japanese form, followed a syllabic pattern of 5-7-5, with the first line containing five syllables, the second: seven, and the third five again.
 With this translated version, the syllables are altered.
 Such is the case with most translated haiku.
 Despite this fact, this version does give readers a good idea of Yosa Buson’s intentions with the poem.

 - Enjambment: can be seen when the poet cuts off a line before its natural stopping point.
 For example, the transition between lines one and two.
 This ensures that the reader moves smoothly from one line to the next.

 - Imagery: occurs when the poet uses especially vivid imagery in their descriptions.
 Haiku depend on imagery to make them effective.
 In this case, words like “pale” and “moonlight” help create a specific image.
 This is added to “wisteria’s scent,” which should trigger the reader’s senses.